SpectreSecurityCoin/SpectreSecurityCoin/README.md

 *	Please use script : https://github.com/SpectreSecurityCoin/SpectreSecurityCoinMNInstaller

 ### Troubleshooting
-Here are some simple steps to help you troubleshoot connections issues
+Here are some simple steps to help you troubleshoot connection issues

 *	shut off wallet and remove all blochain folder but wallet.dat and conf
 *	get binary from https://github.com/SpectreSecurityCoin/SpectreSecurityCoin/releases/download/v1.0.1.7-1/SpectreSecurityCoind-Linux.zip or build source